 Up some stairs, around a few corners, down the stairs, around a few more corners, signs contradicting the way.
 It was like following directions from the Cheshire Cat in Alice in Wonderland.

 Finally, we just asked someone and wordlessly she began walking while wordlessly we followed, and once she had delivered us to the cafe, she wordlessly walked away.

 There was already a line to get your food, except, you had to get in a different line to pay for your food first, and then get in the line to actually pick it out.
-Two Caprese sandwiches and a bottle of water later, we prepare to go out to the terrace but a sign stops us that reads: “No Food Allowed Because of Birds.”
+Two Caprese sandwiches and a bottle of water later, we prepared to go out to the terrace but a sign stopped us that read: “No Food Allowed Because of Birds.”

-So, we sit inside as close to the outdoor view as possible while a clearly unfazed-by-the-sign pigeon roots around under our feet for sandwich crumbs.
-The wind grew stronger, blowing our napkins through the cafe like white kites.
+So, we sit inside as close to the outdoor view as possible while a clearly unfazed-by-the-sign pigeon forages for crumbs under our feet.
+The wind grew stronger, blowing our napkins through the cafe like kites.
 Finished, we walk outside and make the realization—there is another restaurant outside.
 With waiters, menus, no lines, and no pigeons.